 Some of the diary entries assisted in showing when still or walking activity was misidentified.
 For example, one woman from group 3 explained that she went on a walk for 30 minutes, but had only increased her overall activity count by 22 minutes when she returned.
-It should be noted that this particular participant lived in the countryside where we knew that the neural network would be less accurate in the present version.
+It should be noted that this particular participant lived on the countryside where we knew that the neural network would be less accurate in the present version.
 Similarly, a male participant reported that his 10 minute walk to work sometimes only gave him 7 to 8 minutes of activity.
-This may in part be attributable to a lag in activity determination, as well as the participants stopping at road crossings, etc. Since the application is aimed towards increasing awareness rather then measuring physical exercise precisely, and offered useably accurate overall measures, we suggest that the small moment-by-moment lags and jitters in classification were not problematic.
-Post-processing may be able to trim such errors, but this is an area for future refinement-a topic we return to in a later section.
+This may in part be attributable to a lag in activity determination as well as the participants stopping at stoplights, etc. (When analyzing their timeline a few segments of still activity occurred within the walking stretch) Since the application is aimed towards increasing awareness rather then measuring physical exercise precisely, and offered usably accurate overall measures, we suggest that the small moment-by-moment lags and jitters in classification, e.g. two minute periods of activity, were not problematic.